| |

 and (3) ability to distinguish between affected and well siblings

+and control subjects with attention-deficit disorder with hyperactivity.
 The CBQ will be administered to 50 parents of children diagnosed

 with bipolar disorder.
 Control subjects from a community sample